 Travel is the lifeblood of many “wow we did that!” memories that are revisited around the family dinner table for years to come.
 It has long been studied and reported that travel memories far out last material goods.
 As founder and CEO of Austin Adventures, I love encouraging and helping families make the most of their traveling opportunities.

-After over 35 years of curating travel itineraries for families, I’m the first to tell you there’s a lot that goes into crafting the ultimate family vacation.
+After over 35 years of curating travel itineraries for families, I’m the first to tell you there’s a lot that goes into crafting family friendly trips and family adventure vacations.
 No matter who’s tagging along — your restless toddlers, hard-to-please teenagers, or Grandma and Grandpa — it’s important to try to satisfy everyone’s travel needs and expectations.
 Let me break down a few things to help you know where to start and how to execute a fantastic family trip.

 Begin with Brainstorming